 It’s a truly hard and frustrating lift.
 But it’s also awesome – and a crowd pleaser.

-If you’ve ever witnessed a powerlifting competition, you know what happens when they move on from the squat to the bench press – the audience leaves to pee or buy coffee.
+If you’ve ever witnessed a powerlifting competition, you know what happens when they move on from the squat to the bench press – the audience leaves to pee or buy coffee because watching powerlifters bench press, is like the least inspiring thing ever.

 End of debate.